 Most Aussies are consuming too much added and free sugar.
-Recommendations are to limit intake to 6 teaspoons (25g) per day, yet some boys aged 14-18 years are having at least 38 teaspoons of free sugars per day!
+Recommendations are to limit daily intake to 6 teaspoons (25g), yet some are having at least 38 teaspoons of free sugars per day!

 What are the simplest ways to get added and free sugar intake down?

-Primarily, focus on eating mostly real, whole foods and you inadvertently eat less added sugar.
+Primarily, eat mostly real, whole foods.
+Doing this, you inadvertently eat less added sugar.

 Second to that, when consuming packaged food and drink, make an informed choice.
 Look past the clever marketing and fancy health claims on the packaging and learn how to read labels and identify added sugars.
 Here is our three-step guide on how!